When it’s sweltering hot, a day trip to an ice-cool swimming spot can be just the remedy for the summer heat.

 5. Pine Island

-Head to the historic village of Tharwa for a dip in the river underneath the oldest surviving bridge in the ACT, which dates back to 1895.
-Tharwa Sandwash is a great little swimming and picnicking destination, where as a bonus, you’ll find scenic views of Mt Tennent and the rolling hills.
+Head to the historic village of Tharwa for a dip in the river underneath the oldest surviving bridge in the ACT, dating back to 1895.
+Tharwa Sandwash is a great little swimming and picnicking destination, where, as a bonus, you’ll find scenic views of Mt Tennent and the rolling hills.
 We’re told the fishing is good there too.
-Get to it from Lanyon Drive; it’s a stone’s throw from the fringes of the south Tuggeranong suburbs.
+Get to it from Lanyon Drive – a stone’s throw from the fringes of the south Tuggeranong suburbs.

 7. Point Hut Crossing